sp3012/Amazon-Clone/README.md

 # Amazon-Clone
-I tried to clone the amazon website with the help of HTML and CSS.
-I have created the UI only and haven't applied any JS for its functionality.
+Creating an Amazon clone using HTML and CSS.
+Crafting a visually appealing and responsive interface to mirror the original's user-friendly design.
+Passionate about learning and implementing essential features for a seamless shopping experience.
+Join me in this coding journey!